As your belly expands along with the rest of you, wearing your old underwear will become increasingly difficult.

 So don’t feel bad about outgrowing your favorite lingerie — you’ll be back in it soon enough.

-For now, you need to find the best maternity panties you can.
+For now, you need to find the best maternity underwear you can.
 You’ll be spending a lot of time in them over the next few months so you don’t want anything that’s going to be uncomfortable.

 When to Start Wearing Maternity Underwear